HenrikBengtsson/matrixStats/revdep/problems.md

       See the note in ?`:::` about the use of this operator.
     ```

-# expss

-Version: 0.8.4

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Gregory Demin <gdemin@gmail.com>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

-# FADA

-Version: 1.3.2

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘David Causeur <david.causeur@agrocampus-ouest.fr>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 # FastHCS

 Version: 0.0.5

 ## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Kaveh Vakili <vakili.kaveh.email@gmail.com>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking installed package size ...
 NOTE
     ```